Are you the owner of the business?

 3. Research your keywords

-Keywords are the words you think people might use to describe your product or services.
+Keywords are the words people might use to describe your product or services.
 The more relevant your keywords are, the more successful your digital marketing campaign is likely to be.
-Research and understand the topics, phrases and words that people commonly search for, related to your service or product offering.
-Keywords should directly relate to the content on your website.
+Study the topics, phrases and words that people commonly use in relation to your service or product.
+Your keywords should directly relate to the content on your website.

 4. Link to relevant landing pages